loki3/loki-pl1/docs/Functions.md

 Functions
 =========

 Functions are values just like ints or strings, meaning that they can be assigned to variables, passed to functions, or generated based on data.
 This makes it easy to apply functions to collections, for example.
 Additionally, if not all parameters are passed to a function, it evaluates to a "partial function," i.e., a new function that only requires the missing parameters to be passed.
 Metadata can be attached to a function to provide documentation or to change how the run-time deals with the function.
 Functions can also be bound to a scope, allowing such features as closures.
-The last value in a function body is what the function evaluates to (this is no explicit return).
+The last value in a function body is what the function evaluates to (there is no explicit return).
 During the eval phase, functions can consume the token before it and/or after it in an expression.
 Additionally, it can consume a function body, which can be specified by indenting the lines following the function invocation.

 Prefix, postfix, and infix
 --------------------------

 The function names used for defining functions contain hints as to where it the new function will find its parameters.
 A 1 can appear at the front and/or end of *func* to indicate it expects a parameter before and/or after the function name.
 A 0 indicates the function takes no parameters.

 Here's an example of defining a prefix function: